joedski/condition-evaluator/README.md

 `ReferentsConfig => EvaluationContextProvider`

-- ReferentsConfig: `{ nameInContext?: string, default: DefaultReferentsMapping, selectors: ReferentsKeySelectorMap }`
+- ReferentsConfig: `{ nameInContext?: string, defaults: DefaultReferentsMapping, selectors: ReferentsKeySelectorMap }`
   - nameInContext: The property name to assign to the context.
 Default value is `refs`.
-  - default: `DefaultReferentsMapping: { [ReferentKey: string]: DefaultReferentSelector }` A special key which provides a mapping to use in case there are no ReferentKeys on a Condition.
+  - defaults: `DefaultReferentsMapping: { [ReferentKey: string]: DefaultReferentSelector }` A special key which provides a mapping to use in case there are no ReferentKeys on a Condition.
     - Usually, the ReferentKeys will be the same as some of the ReferentKeys in the ReferentsKeySelectorMap.
     - Omitting this means Conditions with no defined ReferentKeys will also have no Referents.
 - ReferentsKeySelectorMap: `{ [ReferentKey: string]: ReferentSelector }` Object mapping keys on conditions to your Selectors.